 Anderson is a recipient of the University of Washington’s Excellence in Teaching Award and the UW’s Department of Economics Henry T. Buechel Award for outstanding undergraduate teaching.

-- Pierre Biscaye, Travis Reynolds, and C. Leigh Anderson, (2016) “Relative Effectiveness of Bilateral and Multilateral Aid on Development Outcomes", forthcoming Review of Development Economics.
+- Pierre Biscaye, Travis Reynolds, and C. Leigh Anderson, (2017) “Relative Effectiveness of Bilateral and Multilateral Aid on Development Outcomes", Rev Dev Econ.

 - Kelly, Allison and C. L. Anderson (2016) "Comparing farmer assessments of soil quality and measured assessments of soil quality in Tanzania: Do they align?"
-Journal of Natural Resources and Development, July 2016.
+Journal of Natural Resources and Development.

-- Reynolds, T., Stephen R. Waddington, C. L. Anderson, A. Chew, Z. True and A. Cullen.
-“Environmental impacts and constraints associated with the production of major food crops in Sub-Saharan Africa and South Asia, Food Security August (2015), Vol 7, Issue 4. pp.795-822.
+- Reynolds, T., Stephen R. Waddington, C. L. Anderson, A. Chew, Z. True and A. Cullen (2015) “Environmental impacts and constraints associated with the production of major food crops in Sub-Saharan Africa and South Asia, Food Security, Vol 7, Issue 4. pp.795-822.

-- Rachel Nugent, Carol Levin, Daniel Grafton, Jessica Fanzo, Roseline Remans, and Leigh Anderson.
+- Rachel Nugent, Carol Levin, Daniel Grafton, Jessica Fanzo, Roseline Remans, and Leigh Anderson (2015).
 “Indicators for Nutrition-Friendly and Sustainable Food Systems,” chapter 7 in the 2015 Global Nutrition Report: Actions and Accountability to Advance Nutrition and Sustainable Development.
-International Food Policy Research Institute (2015).
+International Food Policy Research Institute.
 Washington, DC.

 - Individual and Intra-household Positionality in Vietnam (with Katelyn Stahley and Alison Cullen).
 Journal of Behavioral and Experimental Economics 49, 2014, pp.26–34.